 If you are looking to do something different, but adventurous during your trip to Mozambique – Liquid Adventures is right up your alley.
 I joined their Island Kayak Trip for R 840.00 / 54 USD and got to kayak out to a nearby island, have lunch with the chief and return to land in a traditional Dhow boat!

-While it’s not the cheapest thing to do in Tofo, it is an activity that lasts the whole day.
+While it’s not the cheapest of things to do in Tofo, it is an activity that lasts the whole day.

 Top tip: Look out for sand dollars and wear durable shoes for when you arrive on the island.
 Its shore is covered with a billion sharp shells that go all the way to the border of the village.